the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `data Locations` - Storage, Memory and Calldata
   1. storage - variable is a state variable (store on blockchain)
   2. memory - variable is in memory and it exists while a function is being called
   3. calldata - special data location that contains function arguments

+`dutch auction` -

 `enums` - useful to model choice and keep track of state/can be declared outside of a contract